archaean/binary-tree/README.md

 Setup the associated Python virtual environment.

 ## 3. Run Test Cases
-Insecpt the code in `testcases.py` and run the test cases with the following command:
+Inspect the code in `testcases.py` and run the test cases.

-    $ python testcases.py

 ## 4. Implement Binary Search Tree Test Function
 Implement the `is_search_tree` function defined in `exercise_bst.py`.
 A successful implementation should see all three tests pass.

 ## 5. Use a List Comprehension
 Replace the list of integers used to build the `Linear` binary tree test case with a list comprehension.